vasujain275/InventoTrack-old/README.md

 # InventoTrack: Smart Inventory Management System

+# **Incomplete:** This is incomplete implementation of this Project.
+Fesh and Better Version - [InventoTrack](https://github.com/vasujain275/InventoTrack)

 ## Project Overview

 For a company that deals with a wide range of products, and managing inventory efficiently is crucial.
 The goal of this project is to create a robust backend system that optimizes inventory management, automates processes, and ensures accurate stock tracking.